Far East Movement: 2010–2011: Cherrytree/Interscope Records and Free Wired

 In February 2010, Far East Movement signed a major record deal with Cherrytree Records, a subsidiary of Interscope Records.
 They were managed at the time by Ted Chung and Russell Redeaux of Stampede Management.

 Later in the same year, the group supported Robyn and Kelis on their double headlining tour along with Dan Black, in addition to being announced as the opening act of Lady Gaga's tour on the Japanese leg of The Monster Ball Tour.
 Furthermore, their previous hit track, "Girls on the Dancefloor" & "Fetish", was featured in Piranha 3D, yet it was not slotted into the film's soundtrack.

 Their 2010 "ISA" shows in New York and LA were held on August 28 and September 5 respectively.
 They performed their songs alongside acts by AJ Rafael, Jay Park, Wong Fu Productions, Poreotics and Quest Crew (both winners from America's Best Dance Crew), David Choi, Jennifer Chung, David Garibaldi, Lydia Paek, and more.

 From September 13 until mid-October, the group was one of the opening acts for the Up In The Air Tour with Mike Posner, across various cities in North America.

 Free Wired, their debut album from Cherrytree/Interscope Records, was released on October 12, 2010.
-The album includes collaborations with Keri Hilson, Lil Jon, Snoop Dogg (their song co-written by Bruno Mars), Mohombi, Colette Carr, Natalia Kills, Koda Kumi, and Ryan Tedder from OneRepublic.
+The album includes collaborations with Keri Hilson, Lil Jon, Snoop Dogg (a song co-written by Bruno Mars), Mohombi, Colette Carr, Natalia Kills, Koda Kumi, and Ryan Tedder from OneRepublic.

-In the October 30, 2010 edition of Billboard Magazine, their single featuring The Cataracs and Dev titled "Like a G6" peaked at number one on the Billboard Hot 100 as well as iTunes.
+In the October 30, 2010, edition of Billboard Magazine, their single featuring the Cataracs and Dev titled "Like a G6" peaked at number one on the Billboard Hot 100 as well as iTunes.
 While gathering success for both their album and single, they were featured in a series of tour dates with their Cherrytree/Interscope Record label mate, La Roux, in November 2010.

 On November 20, it was confirmed that the group had reached the double Platinum status for "Like a G6", collecting two million in sales.
-Their second single which was released for airplay as a follow up to "Like A G6" was "Rocketeer", which featured Ryan Tedder.
+Their second single which was released for airplay as a follow-up to "Like A G6" was "Rocketeer", which featured Ryan Tedder.

 The group was awarded Best International Artist in the 2010 M.net Asian Music Awards.

 The group toured with Rihanna and Calvin Harris from late February to early March, as part of Rihanna's Last Girl on Earth Tour.